suntar/tcl-device_role/Readme.md

 * Keysight 33511B generator (1 channel).

 * Keysight 33510B generator (2 channels).
-Use channels 1 or 2 to select the output.
+Use channels 1 or 2 to select the output. set_ac command sets
+sync signal to follow the current channel.

 ---
 #### noise_source -- noise source